ianbollinger/haskell-style-guide/haskell-style.md

 ### 1.iii.&emsp;Separate top-level definitions with a blank line

-Use one blank line between top-level definitions.
-Do not place blank lines between type signatures and function definitions.
-Add one blank line between functions in a type class instance declaration if the functions bodies are large.
+* Use one blank line between top-level definitions.
+* Do not place blank lines between type signatures and function definitions.
+* Add one blank line between functions in a type class instance declaration if the functions bodies are large.

 ### 1.iv.&emsp;Whitespace

 Surround binary operators with a single space on either side; this is optional for arithmetic operators.

+### 1.iv.&emsp;No space after a lambda

 Do not insert a space after the lambda symbol (`\`).

-### 1.v.&emsp;Lines must not have trailing spaces
+### 1.vi.&emsp;Lines must not have trailing spaces

 Remove any whitespace at the end of each line of source code.

-### 1.vi.&emsp;Align data type constructors
+### 1.vii.&emsp;Align data type constructors

 Align constructors in a data type definition.

-For example:
+#### Examples
 ```haskell
 data Tree a = Branch !a !(Tree a) !(Tree a)
             | Leaf